Fire Safety policy for DWP Housing properties.

-Currently DWP Housing operate a ‘stay put’ or ‘delayed evacuation’ policy within most of their flats.
-After consultation with Dorset & Wiltshire Fire & Rescue Service today, this has been confirmed as still being a valid policy for our premises due to their being built or converted to the most current Building Regulations and have one hour fire compartmentation between flats and between floors.
+Following consultation with Dorset & Wiltshire Fire & Rescue Service, DWP Housing operate a ‘stay put’ or ‘delayed evacuation’ policy within most of their flats.
+The properties have all been built or converted to the most current Building Regulations and have one hour fire compartmentation between flats and between floors.
 All the properties have a safe communal means of escape by which to evacuate if deemed necessary.
-To this end tenants must ensure that self-closing devices remain fitted to flat doors and that they close the door fully to latch.
+To maintain safety tenants must ensure that self-closing devices remain fitted to flat doors and that they close the door fully to latch.
 Do not wedge open fire doors or store any items in these communal areas, do not tamper with or damage any fire safety provisions.

 Contravention of any of this may put other tenants’ lives in jeopardy.

 There are alarm systems and detection installed to provide early warning in the event of a fire.
 The communal alarms, along with the emergency lights, are tested on a regular basis by DWP Housing staff to ensure they work.
 If you have smoke detection in your flat you should periodically test it as per your tenancy agreement….

 Your Safety is Important to us!

 – CHANGE THE BATTERY ONCE A YEAR*

 – DO NOT REMOVE THE ALARMS OR BATTERIES